 User experience (UX) design for application user interfaces is a practice that holistically studies the situational contexts and needs of a target audience as a way to determine the content, form, and behavior of a user interface.

-The following definitions are groups based on their relationship to the DSIA UX Design Practice Verticals.
+The following definitions are the areas of interest mentioned in the DSIA UX Design Practice Verticals.

 Business Context Analysis

 The effort to understand the primary subject domain of business activities and expose the constraints, dependencies, and the scope of an intended human-computer interaction.